What is the Difference Between Facebook, Instagram, LinkedIn, and Pinterest?

 LinkedIn Groups harnesses the power of networking to promote your business to other professionals and businesses in your industry.
 It is a great way to reach people outside of your circle of colleagues, classmates, and employers.
 Being an active participant in LinkedIn Groups will help to attract visits and views to your Company Page.

 If women are your target audience, you must be on Pinterest.

 Women make up 70% of Pinterest’s 320 million monthly active users and they spend an average of 14 minutes a day browsing and saving pins.
 What makes Pinterest attractive as a marketing platform is that over 90% of Pinterest search is unbranded, meaning consumers are open to trying and discovering new brands and products when browsing Pinterest.

 The most popular content curated on Pinterest include recipes, beauty, crafts/DIY, and health.
 If you offer products that fall into one of these categories, you could create very successful marketing campaigns on Pinterest.

 Similar to Instagram, Pinterest is a visual social media tool and users use Pinterest for inspiration and product discovery.
-Pins that do well have amazing photography and are SEO optimized in both the title and description.
+Pins that perform well have amazing photography and are SEO-optimized in both the title and description.
 When designing pins, Pinterest recommends using a 2:3 aspect ratio and large fonts with bold colors.